tracking-exposed/pornhub.tracking.exposed/content/criticala.md

 What Professor McLuhan has suggested, is that information is no longer an instrument for producing economic merchandise, but has itself become the chief merchandise.
 We found amusing that PH mention his work without realizing how it would backfire 🤷.

 ---
-About us
+about us

 ---

 # Are we bigots!?

-Not really, think about us as sex-frendly algorithm-skeptic exploitation-angry.
+Not really, think about us as sex-positive algorithm-skeptic exploitation-angry.

-## About this page

-We believe Pornhub Insight Year Review is a promotional action that looks like a form of data transparency.
-That is not open data that do not talk about Pornhub but talks about making you feel ok regarding pornhub consumption.
-Also, to clarify our intention: we are sex friendly, so we want to expose pornhub's subtle communication behavior; this is not sexuality, but perception exploitation.

 ## About the project